How can I open a process?

 What is new in this version?

-In many cases, organisations are practicing continuous improvement.
-New versions of a process can be shared/published all the time.
-Of course, it is interesting to know exactly what has changed in the process compared to the previous version(s).
-That information can be provided by the process designer and can be viewed by clicking on the asterisk behind the process name at the top of the application (see below).
+Of course, we are always working on improving processes.
+New versions of a process can always be shared/published.
+It is of course interesting to know what exactly has changed in the process compared to the previous version(s).
+This information can be provided by the process designer and can be viewed by clicking on the clock with the arrow pointing backwards at the top right of the application (see below).

-In the window that appears, you can see all the previous versions with an accompanying description of the changes and/or implemented reactions to the previous version(s) of a process.
-You can find the implemented reactions by clicking on the green text ‘More...’.
+In the window that appears, you will see all previous versions with a description of the changes and/or the implemented responses that were given to the previous version(s) of a process.
+You can find the implemented responses by clicking on the text 'responses' preceded by a number.